Pump and Treat Technology

 Description

-When contaminated groundwater is removed from the subsurface by pumping, it is often treated before it is discharged.
+When contaminated groundwater is extracted from the subsurface by pumping, it needs to be treated before it is discharged.
 Hence this method is referred to as pump-and-treat.
 This is the most common form of groundwater remediation.
 It is often associated with treatment technologies such as Air Stripping and Liquid-phase Granular Activated Charcoal.
 Treatment systems are described separately.

-A major component of a pump-and-treat system is determining when to turn the system off.
+A major issue for a pump-and-treat system is determining when to turn the system off.
 For contaminants regulated by the EPA, levels established under the Safe Drinking Water Act are usually the prevailing levels that groundwater has to meet.
 Termination requirements are based on the cleanup objectives defined in the initial stage of the remedial process, combined with site-specific aspects revealed during remedial operations.

 Limitations and Concerns

-Pump-and-treat systems often take a very long time (e.g., 50 -100 years) to meet cleanup goals.
+Pump-and-treat systems often take a very long time (e.g., 50 -100 years) to meet cleanup goals, and in many cases they are never expected to ever achieve those goals.

 Pumping depresses the groundwater level, leaving residuals sorbed to the soil.
 After the groundwater level returns to its normal level, contaminants sorbed onto soil become dissolved.
-This phenomenon is called "rebound".
-Rebound tests should be performed frequently in the first few years after the system is turned off, and after major precipitation or flooding events.
+This phenomenon is called Òrebound.Ó Rebound tests should be performed frequently in the first few years after a system is turned off, and after major rain or flooding events.

 Applicability

-Pump-and-treat systems remove groundwater contaminated with a variety of dissolved materials, including VOCs, SVOCs, fuels, UXO (i.e., explosive compounds) and dissolved metals.
+Pump-and-treat systems remove groundwater contaminated with a variety of dissolved materials, including VOCs, SVOCs, fuels, explosive compounds, and dissolved metals.

 Technology Development Status